andro-adel/microservice-package/README.md

 - scribe.php - This file will be used to configure the API documentation.
 - services-communication.php - This file will be used to configure the services communication.
 - snappy.php - This file will be used to configure the downloading and streaming of PDF files.

-# Language

-This package will automatically publish the language folder in the directory folder containing translations into Arabic and English.

-# Testing

-This package will automatically publish the tests folder in the directory folder containing the tests for the Pest package. and configure the phpunit.xml file to use the Pest package.

 # Usage